Scuba diving with seals in the Farne Islands is one of the best places in the UK to see them

 When she finished nibbling my hand, she then allowed us both to stroke her gently too.
 She just lay there willing to be friendly and felt totally un-threatened by our presence.
 She seemed to enjoy the interaction, as we spent several minutes in her company.

-Take things slowly and gently
+Take things slowly and gently when scuba diving with seals

 The key to getting close to these beautiful creatures is to take everything slowly.

-Let the seals come to you
+Let the seals come to you when they are ready

 Apart from if you find them lying around sleeping on the seabed, as described above, let the seals come to you.